dylanPMurphy/Igor/readme.md

 # Igor
 Igor is a question and answer site where users can sign up and choose a specialty.
-After they sign up they have the ability to ask questions to any specialty and answer any questions within thier specialty.
+After they sign up they have the ability to ask questions to any specialty and answer any questions within their specialty.

 ## Dependencies
 ```